Waldegrave Sixth Form welcomed award-winning businesswoman and founder of Sturgeon Ventures to school on Friday 11th January. She spoke to Y...Read On

 For entry in September 2017 the furthest male student came from 4.9 miles away and the furthest external female student came from 0.9 miles away.
 The route is by road not as the crow flies.

-All Waldegrave girls who met the entry requirements and who wished to study in the Sixth form gained a place in both years.
+All Waldegrave girls who met the entry requirements and who wished to study in the Sixth form gained a place.

 This will change year on year depending on the applicants.
 We cannot guarantee a place.